California Book Awards

-The California Book Awards are annual literary awards given to California Writers and Publishers since 1931.
-The event is sponsored by Commonwealth Club World Affairs of California.
+The California Book Awards are annual literary awards given to California writers and publishers since 1931.
+The event is sponsored by the Commonwealth Club of California.
 The California Book Awards are funded by an endowment from Dr. Martha Heasley Cox, late professor of American Literature at San Jose State University.
 Medals (gold and silver) and cash prizes are currently awarded in the categories of Fiction, Nonfiction, Poetry, First Work of Fiction, Californiana (nonfiction relating to California), Juvenile Literature (up to age 10), Young Adult Literature (age 11–16), and Notable Contribution to Publishing.
 More than 400 books are submitted per year.
 The winning books are selected by an independent jury.